pommicket/bootstrap/05/README.md

 every program which uses `printf`.

 Now this library file is itself compiled from C source files (typically glibc).
-So, we can't really say that the self-compiled TCC was built from scratch.
-And there could be malicious self-replicating code in glibc!
+So, we can't really say that the self-compiled TCC was built from scratch, and there could be malicious self-replicating code in glibc.

-So, why not just compile glibc with TCC?
-Well, it's not actually possible. glibc can pretty much only be compiled with GCC.
-This stage's C compiler definitely can't compile GCC, so we'll need a libc implementation to compile GCC.
-Hmm...

-Other libc implementations don't seem to like TCC either, so it seems that the only option left is to make a new libc implementation, use that to compile GCC (probably an old version of it which TCC can compile), then use GCC to compile glibc.
-It will definitely be a large undertaking...
+You can't compile glibc with TCC, but it's possible to build an old version of `musl`, an alternate libc (you can run `CC=../tcc-0.9.27/tcc0 make` in the `musl-0.6.0` directory here).

+You should be able to use musl alongside TCC to build an old version of GCC (git revision `79a6d9b7ff3822675ee44d8d6cad86027dadd664` seems workable).
+This also requires building several tools needed to compile GCC.
+You should then be able to build (possibly an old version of) glibc, and with that, a modern version of GCC.
+This is all extremely tedious, though, so I'm not planning on doing it anytime soon.